 - Once the soft tissue has healed, the dentist will create a mold of the jawbone and teeth and place the final tooth or teeth later.

-The whole process might require many months from start to finish.
+The whole process for dental implants might require many months from start to finish.
 Majority of the time will be devoted to healing and waiting for the new bone in the jaw to grow.

 If the jawbone is too soft or not thick enough, bone grafting might be required before dental implant surgery is carried out.
 This is because the powerful chewing action will exert tremendous pressure on the bone.
 If the jawbone is not strong enough to support the implant, the surgery would be futile.
 A bone graft is needed so there is a solid base for the implant.